Riki-Oh: The Story of Ricky: Casting

-Fan Siu-Wong was an up coming martial artist slowing gaining attention in Mainland China and Hong Kong when he was approached by Golden Harvest after finishing filming "Stone Age Warrior."
+Fan Siu-wong was an upcoming martial artist slowly gaining attention in mainland China and Hong Kong when he was approached by Golden Harvest after finishing filming "Stone Age Warrior."
 He claims he was picked up at the airport by Golden Harvest and immediately offered the main role in "Story of Ricky."
 Fan Siu-Wong signed up for the role before researching his parts, eventually finding out it was being adapted from an ultra violent Japanese anime, in which he was then shocked by the sheer violence and brutality of the anime.
 He initially was very nervous that nobody will like the film because of the blood and disgusting violence.
 Fan Siu-Wong eventually said the role of Ricky is still one of his most memorable and people in rural areas in China will often come up to him and talk to him about the movie and say stuff like "You were in "Story of Ricky" right?"
 He then says the violence is the ultimately the main reason why people still remembers the movie and why it is a cult hit among fans.